 - A1.5 We welcome responses in formats other than print, for example an audio recording or a British Sign Language video.
 To respond in BSL: - Send us a recording of you signing your response.
 This should be no longer than 5 minutes.
 Suitable file formats are DVDs, wmv or QuickTime files.
 Or - Upload a video of you signing your response directly to YouTube (or another hosting site) and send us the link. - A1.6 We will publish a transcript of any audio or video responses we receive (unless your response is confidential) - A1.7 We do not need a paper copy of your response as well as an electronic version.
-We will acknowledge receipt if your response is submitted via the online web form, but not otherwise. - A1.8 It would help if you could explain why you hold your views, and what you think the effect of Ofcom's proposals would be. - A1.9 If you want to discuss the issues and questions raised in this consultation, please contact ECC Team on 020 7981 3000, or by email to: ECCCodepowers@ofcom.org.uk
+We will acknowledge receipt if your response is submitted via the online web form, but not otherwise. - A1.8 It would be helpful if you could explain your views, why you hold them, and what you think the effect of Ofcom's proposals would be.
+We welcome joint responses.
+Please also refer to Annex 4. - A1.9 If you want to discuss the issues and questions raised in this consultation, please contact ECC Team on 020 7981 3000, or by email to: ECCCodepowers@ofcom.org.uk